-Figure 118- Dictionary file of RADIUS server
+Figure 119- Dictionary file of RADIUS server

-- 3. Save the RADIUS dictionary file. - 4.
-Once the dictionary.nti file has been included in the RADIUS server dictionary, users outlined in the RADIUS server users file (filename users, again, no extension) can be assigned these properties.
+Be sure to save the RADIUS dictionary file.

+4. Once the dictionary.nti file has been included in the RADIUS server dictionary, users outlined in the RADIUS server authorize file (filename authorize, again, it has no extension) can be assigned these properties.
+This file is located in the /etc/freeradius/3.0/mods-config/files/ directory.
 The values can be customized based on your requirements or kept the same for a group of users using a single variable.
 An example user configuration is below.
 Please note the tab characters preceding property names.